Powell scores 25 as Raptors beat Bucks 118-93 in Game 5 - News 12 Now

 DeMarre Carroll scored 12 points as all five Raptors starters reached double figures.
 Cory Joseph had 10 points off the bench for Toronto.

-Giannis Antetokounmpo led the Bucks with 30 points and nine rebounds while Malcolm Brogdon scored 19 points and Greg Monroe had 11.
-Milwaukee has lost back-to-back games after routing Toronto 104-77 in Game 3.
+Giannis Antetokounmpo led the Bucks with a career playoff-high 30 points while Brogdon scored 19 points and Greg Monroe had 11.

-Making his second straight start, Powell connected on all four of his 3-point attempts and went 5 for 5 at the free-throw line.
-He brought the crowd to its feet with a baseline dunk over Antetokounmpo and Thon Maker in the fourth quarter.

 Ibaka and Powell each scored nine points in the first and the Raptors used a 17-0 run to open a 31-20 lead after the opening quarter.
 Milwaukee committed five turnovers in the first, leading to 10 points for Toronto.